Inughuit: Modern history

 The Inughuit were first contacted by Europeans in 1818, when John Ross led an expedition into their territory.
 Ross dubbed them "Arctic Highlanders".
-They are believed to have previously lived in total isolation, to the point of being unaware of other humans, and are cited as one of the only non-agricultural societies to live without armed feuds or warfare, a state that continued after contact.
+They are believed to have previously lived in total isolation, to the point of being unaware of other humans, and are cited as one of the rare non-agricultural societies to live without armed feuds or warfare, a state that continued after contact.
 Erik Holtved, a Dane, was the first university-trained ethnologist to study the Inughuit.

-During the mid-19th century, Inuit from Baffin visited and lived with the Inughuits.
+During the mid-19th century, Inuit from Baffin visited and lived with the Inughuit.
 The Baffin Inuit reintroduced some technologies lost to the Inughuit such as boats, leisters, and bows and arrows.
-The Inughuit in their part taught the Baffin Inuit a more advanced form of sled technology.
-American and European explorers in the 19th and early-20th centuries had extensive contacts with the Inughuits.
-Explorers Robert Peary and Frederick Cook both had Inughuits in their teams acting as guides.
+The Inughuit in turn taught the Baffin Inuit a more advanced form of sled technology.
+American and European explorers in the 19th and early-20th centuries had extensive contacts with the Inughuit.
+Explorers Robert Peary and Frederick Cook both had Inughuit in their teams acting as guides.
 However, more sustained contact with outsiders changed many aspects of Inughuit life by creating a dependence on trade goods and introducing new diseases.

 Greenlandic anthropologist and explorer Knud Rasmussen established a trading post in Uummannaq (Dundas) in 1910.
 He also worked to modernize Inughuit society by establishing a governing hunter's council for the Inughuit in 1927.
 It was during this period that Christian missionaries arrived in the region to evangelize.
-In consequence of the relative isolation of the Inughuit, the Inughuit remained absent from growing Greenlandic Inuit nationalism and the nation-building process sweeping the Inuit of western and southern Greenland.
+As a consequence of the relative isolation of the Inughuit, the Inughuit remained absent from growing Greenlandic Inuit nationalism and the nation-building process sweeping the Inuit of western and southern Greenland.
 The subsequent Cold War era had substantial effects on the Inughuit.
 In the 1950s, the United States established Thule Air Base close to Uummannaq (Dundas).
-This forced many Inughuits to move over 116 km north towards Qaanaaq, which proved disastrous to the cultural and social life of the Inughuit.
+This forced many Inughuit to move over 116 km north towards Qaanaaq, which proved disastrous to the cultural and social life of the Inughuit.

 Settlements

-Inughuit people live north of the Arctic Circle on the west coast of Greenland, between 75°—80° N and 58°–74° W. The northernmost settlement was at the village of Etah (at 78° 19' N), but it was abandoned due to the extremely harsh conditions there.
+Inughuit people live north of the Arctic Circle on the west coast of Greenland, between 75–80° N and 58–74° W. The northernmost settlement was at the village of Etah (at 78° 19' N), but it was abandoned due to the extremely harsh conditions there.
 The northernmost constant settlement is now Hiurapaluk.

-Pituffik, also known as "Dundas" or "Thule" to Europeans, was the chief settlement of the Inughuit until 1953 when it was displaced by the United States' Thule Air Base, with its residents relocated to Qaanaaq.
+Uummannaq, also known as "Dundas" or "Thule" to Europeans, was the chief settlement of the Inughuit until 1953 when it was displaced by the United States' Thule Air Base, with its residents relocated to Qaanaaq.
 Established in 1953, Qaanaaq is the largest Inughuit settlement.